Olive Harper: Life

 Harper, also known by her real name Ellen Burrell, was a writer and journalist born on September 28, 1842, in Tunkhannock, Pennsylvania.
 She was the daughter of Albert Harper, one of the pioneers of the city of Oakland, California, where Harper and her family moved in 1851.

 Growing up in Oakland, Harper faced numerous challenges including gun violence, disease outbreaks, and encounters with dangerous wildlife such as grizzly bears and rattlesnakes.
-At the age of twelve, Harper and her younger sister both contracted diphtheria during an epidemic, with her sister ultimately passing away.
+At the age of twelve, Harper and her younger sister both contracted diphtheria during an epidemic, with her sister ultimately dying.
 Despite these challenges, she excelled academically and was known for her intelligence and love of reading.
 However, she also had a reputation for being rebellious and frequently clashed with her peers, teachers, and other adults due to her intolerance of what she saw as hypocrisy or snobbery.

 At the age of fifteen, Harper married George Gibson, a 42-year-old businessman and acquaintance of her father, against her parents' wishes.
 However, Gibson's business struggles and resulting alcoholism led to him becoming abusive towards Harper, leading her to divorce him for "cruel and inhuman treatment" after around fourteen years of marriage.
 During the divorce proceedings, she also contracted typhoid pneumonia and severe rheumatism, which left her reliant on crutches for the rest of her life.

 Following the divorce, Harper, now a single mother of three children, decided to become a professional writer.
 Despite facing significant challenges, she quickly found success, publishing articles and poetry in numerous newspapers across the United States and becoming a lecturer known for her frankness, wit, and occasional inclusion of erotic and adult themes in her poetry.

 In 1873, Harper was sent to Europe by the Daily Alta California and the St. Louis Globe to write and report on the Vienna Exhibition and other cities she visited along the way.
 While in London, she caused controversy with two articles critical of Ambrose Bierce and Algernon Charles Swinburne, both prominent literary figures at the time.
-During her time in Vienna, she met and married Telemaque D'Apery, the Franco-Turkish son of a Napoleonic officer and former Ottoman imperial treasurer.
+During her time in Vienna, she met and married Telemaque D'Apery, the Franco-Turkish son of a Napoleonic officer, and a former Ottoman imperial treasurer.
 The couple then moved to Constantinople, where they were involved in a plot against the Sultan and Harper was arrested and imprisoned until the American consul secured her release.
 They later moved to New York City, where Harper gave birth to a son, Tello, in 1877.

 Throughout the rest of her career, Harper continued to produce articles on a variety of topics for numerous newspapers and also wrote several novels and short stories.
 When her other work began to dwindle around 1902, she turned to writing novelizations of plays for Ogilvie Publishing, producing at least thirty of these over a decade.

 Harper died on May 2, 1915, at 72 years of age due to injuries sustained in a train accident.